MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-channeldata.md

 ## Create a full-fidelity Slack message

-To create a full-fidelity Slack message, set the [Activity][Activity] object's `channelData` property to a JSON object that specifies
+To create a full-fidelity Slack message, set the `Activity` object's `channelData` property to a JSON object that specifies
 <a href="https://api.slack.com/docs/messages" target="_blank">Slack messages</a>, <a href="https://api.slack.com/docs/message-attachments" target="_blank">Slack attachments</a>, and/or <a href="https://api.slack.com/docs/message-buttons" target="_blank">Slack buttons</a>.

 > [!NOTE]